PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 > **Warning** If you want to reverse a channel, never do this on your RC transmitter or with e.g `RC1_REV`.
 The channels are only reversed when flying in manual mode, when you switch in an autopilot flight mode, the channels output will still be wrong (it only inverts your RC signal).
 Thus for a correct channel assignment change either your PWM signals with `PWM_MAIN_REV1` (e.g. for channel one) or change the signs of the output scaling in the corresponding mixer (see below).

 ### Mixer File

-A typical configuration file is below.
+A typical mixer file is below.
 Note that the mixer file contains several blocks of code, each of which refers to one actuator or ESC.
 So if you have e.g. two servos and one ESC, the mixer file will contain three blocks of code.

 > **Note** The plugs of the servos / motors go in the order of the mixers in this file.